Michael2MacDonald/Discord-Message-Updater/README.md

 ## Usage

 Supply the following environment variables:
-* `DISCORD_TOKEN` - Your discord bot token
+* `discord_token` - Your discord bot token
-* `DISCORD_CHANNEL` - Discord Channel ID in which to make the post
+* `discord_channel` - Discord Channel ID in which to make the post

 Optionally supply:
-* `MESSAGE_FILE` - A path to the file containing the post content.
+* `message_file` - A path to the file containing the post content.
 Defaults to `/etc/discord-message-updater/post` if not supplied.
-* `DISCORD_MESSAGE` - ID of the message. `new` will make a new post.
+* `discord_message` - ID of the message. `new` will make a new post.
 Message ID it will update the specified message.
 If not supplied, the bot will update the last message in the channel.

 You have to add `uses: actions/checkout@v2` to the yml file or the path to the message file will not work